Michael Schumacher: Legacy

-Schumacher in 2010, the year he made his comeback at 40.
-Although he did not win any race or had any pole positions, he set the fastest qualifying lap once, achieved his final podium, and became the second driver at the time to have started 300 Grands Prix.

 Schumacher's three-decade career had a profound effect on motorsport in general and Formula One in particular, and his influence went beyond his own racing career; in 2020, he was voted the most influential person in Formula One history.
 Andrea Stella, performance engineer at Ferrari during the 2000s, said that Schumacher's influence is "felt in the DNA of Formula One.
 How we plan, how we analyse, how we work — it all started with him."

 During a large part of his Formula One career, Schumacher was the president of the Grand Prix Drivers' Association, a representative body originally set up in 1961 that had been disbanded in 1982 and Schumacher had helped to relaunch in 1994.
 Schumacher has also often been credited with popularising Formula One worldwide, especially in Germany, where it was formerly considered a fringe sport.
 When Schumacher first retired in 2006, three of the top ten drivers in that year's Drivers' standings were German, more than any other nationality.
 Younger German drivers, such as Vettel, felt Schumacher was key in them becoming Formula One drivers.
 Schumacher was also credited for turning Ferrari into Formula One's most successful team; multi-time World Champion Jackie Stewart believed the transformation of the Ferrari team was Schumacher's greatest feat.